 The liveries grew to become so important that if you wanted to work in a particular trade in the city then you needed to do your time.
-First as an apprentice learning your trade, accountable to your master for many years before becoming a freeman of the city after the apprenticeship was completed.
-The companies governed who could trade and membership of one was essential if you wanted to make your own way in life.
+First as an apprentice learning your trade.
+Accountable to your master for many years before becoming a freeman of the city after the apprenticeship was completed.
+The companies governed who could trade.
+Membership of one was essential if you wanted to make your own way in life.

 Becoming a freeman was important as once awarded such status you could ply your trade and become your own man.
-Until such time though all apprentices would have been at the whim of the master of the company whose decisions as to their future would have been of great importance.
+Until such time though all apprentices would have been at the whim of the master of the company.
+It was those decisions as to their future which would have been of great importance.

 In 1516 the livery companies were given an order of precedence by the Lord Mayor of the time.
 The precedence list was basically ordered around wealth and some of the companies were incredibly wealthy and very powerful.
 At the time there were only 48 companies but the ranks have now grown to 108.
 Out of the original 48, a ‘Great 12’ was created.
 These were the 12 most powerful and influential companies in the City of London controlling all sorts of aspects of daily life and trade.

 So that brings us to the purpose of this post which is to find and photograph all the Great 12 Livery Companies of the City.
 Even today they have huge influence on the life of the City and their buildings are often grand and impressive.
-Not all the buildings are the originals and many have changed locations many times, but they all have them and they all still play an important role in the life of the City of London.
+Not all the buildings are the originals.
+Indeed many have changed locations many times.
+But they all still play an important role in the life of the City of London

 The word ‘Mercer’ comes from the latin term for merchandise and the Mercers’s were generally traders.
 The ‘Mercery’ was a market area which existed around the church of St. Mary le Bow in the City of London.
 According to the Worshipful Company of Mercer’s themselves, a Mercer “might have run a shop or market stall selling fabrics and accessories”.
 Mercers might also have been traders who moved from town to town selling goods.
 The present Mercer’s Hall is on Ironmonger Lane in London

 Originally known as the Ancient Guild of Pepperers, the name was changed in 1376 to the Company of Grocer’s.
 Its first royal charter was granted in 1428 by Henry VI.
 The original Pepperer’s were responsible for ‘garbling’ which was the prevention of the impairment of spices and drugs.
 They were also responsible for the Kings Beam from which goods were weighed and so become responsible for weights and measures.
-The term ‘Grocer’ comes from the Latin ‘Grossarius’ which means ‘a person who works with large amounts of trade goods’ and of course this is also the origin of the word ‘Grocery’.
+The term ‘Grocer’ comes from the Latin ‘Grossarius’.
+This means ‘a person who works with large amounts of trade goods’.
+The origin of the word ‘Grocery’ comes from here.
 The present Grocer’s Hall is on Princes Street in London.

 The Fishmonger’s were granted their first Royal Charter by Edward I in 1272.
 At one time they enjoyed a monopoly in trade of fish in the city.
 As fish was such a staple part of the diet and the city being intimately connected to the Thames and the Sea, this increased the influence of the company significantly.
 Now the company still maintains links with its past and provides support for a number of fish and fisheries related organisations.
 The Fishmongers Hall is on the city side of London Bridge on the banks of the Thames.

 The Goldsmith’s were responsible for testing the quality and Gold and Silver and regulated the trade of the Goldsmith.
 The word ‘hallmark’ comes from the time when craftsmen were required to bring their goods to the hall for ‘assaying and marking’.
-It was also responsible (and still is) for checking the quality of the coins produced by the Royal Mint in a process called ‘The Trial of the Pyx’.
-The name ‘Pyx’ refers to the chests in which the coins were transported and derives from the ‘Pyx chamber’ in Westminster Abbey where the chests were kept.
-The ‘Trial’ is named after the Metal Plate against which the coins are tested against.
+It was also responsible (and still is) for checking the quality of the coins produced by the Royal Mint.
+This is a process called ‘The Trial of the Pyx’.
+The name ‘Pyx’ refers to the chests in which the coins were transported.
+It derives from the ‘Pyx chamber’ in Westminster Abbey where the chests were kept.
+The ‘Trial’ is named after the Metal Plate against which the coins are tested.
 The Goldsmiths Hall is on Foster Lane in London.

-Determining presidence must have been tricky and for positions six and seven the issue became insurmountable especially with feelings running high and honour at stake.
-The Skinners and the Merchant Taylor’s had a history and in 1484 turned to violence during the Lord Mayor’s river procession.
+Determining precedence must have been tricky.
+For positions six and seven the issue became insurmountable especially with feelings running high and honour at stake.
+The Skinners and the Merchant Taylor’s had a history.
+In 1484 it turned to violence during the Lord Mayor’s river procession.
 With such a delicate scenario, a solution was devised which meant that the Skinners and the Merchant Taylors changed position every year.
 It is thought that the phrase “at sixes and sevens” came about because of the dispute.

 The Merchant Taylor’s were given their first Royal Charter by Edward III in 1327.
-Initially an association of citizens who worked as Tailors and Linen Armourers the company grew to such an extent that it controlled the tailoring trade.
-Linen Armourers made the padded tunics worn underneath suits of armour, important pieces of clothing in a City often at the heart of warfare.
+Initially an association of citizens who worked as Tailors and Linen Armourers.
+The company grew to such an extent that it controlled the tailoring trade.
+Linen Armourers made the padded tunics worn underneath suits of armour.
+These were important pieces of clothing in a City often at the heart of warfare.
 The Merchant Taylor’s Hall is on Threadneedle Street (quite appropriately) in the City of London.

 Haberdashers sold things such as ribbons, gloves, pins and caps and Hats.
-The company first received its Royal Charter in 1448 and were joined by the Hatmaker’s Fraternity in 1502 meaning that there were two groups represented Haberdashers of Small Wares and Haberdashers of Hats.
+The company first received its Royal Charter in 1448.
+The Haberdashers were joined by the Hatmaker’s Fraternity in 1502.
+This meant that there were two groups representing Haberdashers of Small Wares and Haberdashers of Hats.
 Haberdashers Hall can be found at 18 West Smithfield in London.